 We paused in the first class dining saloon where a 19th couple (Julia Head and Matt Landau) were feasting and gossiping – all good and fine until one confessed to chowing down on a plague-ridden rat and the other commented on the deliciousness of the ship’s pudding-faced cat, then turned their eyes hungrily on us.

 The atmosphere was heightened by overhearing fragments from early set scenes – while Sister Benedict talked of the fallen women she despised, shrieks from the distressed soldier rose through the floor.
 Our guide fed us titbits of the histories that gave the performances their foundations, while cabins fitted out as they would have been in previous centuries, complete with realistic figures in the midst of their own frozen adventures, added to the creepiness.

 Many of the tales pulled at the heart strings, such as that of Mrs Gray (played by Stephanie Kempson), who arrived at docks to welcome her husband Captain John Gray home only to discover he’d mysteriously disappeared a month earlier when the ship was still at sea.
 Her wailing grief sent shivers through the crowd.

 The story of Emily Lancaster (Dorothy Collins – shown top of post) was particularly disturbing.
 Crouching on a flight of steps beneath the dry dock, she told us how she’d succumbed to the pox and been flung overboard before she was dead.
 Her anger and sorrow was palpable, enhanced by the wonderful setting.

 The mix of frights, facts, horrors, dark humour and laments, all staged in and around the ship, made this a fabulously immersive Halloween voyage.

 All photo by Jon Rowley.
-Buy tickets at www.bristololdvic.org.uk/the-spooky-ship.html.
+Find out more and book tickets at https://bristololdvic.org.uk/whats-on/spooky-ship-shipwrecked.